Semi-Coupled Two-Stream Fusion ConvNets for Action Recognition at Extremely Low Resolutions

 Above, $\mu_{i,j}$ denotes the empirical mean pixel value across time for the spatial location $(i,j)$, and $\sigma$ denotes the empirical standard deviation across all pixels in one video.
 The subtraction of the mean emphasizes a subject's local dynamics, while the division by the empirical standard deviation compensates for the variability in subject's clothing.

 \textbf{Optical flow}.
 As discussed earlier, we use a stacked block of optical flow frames as input to the temporal stream.
-We follow \cite{Wu_2016_CVPR_Workshops} and use colored optical flows.
+We follow \cite{Wu_2016_CVPR_Workshops} and use colored optical-flow frames.
 First, we compute optical flow between two consecutive normalized RGB frames \cite{liu2009beyond}.
 The computed optical flow vectors are then mapped into polar coordinates and converted to hue and saturation based on the magnitude and orientation, respectively.
 The brightness is set to one.
-As a reminder, the eLR optical flows are computed on the interpolated $32\times32$ pixel eLR frames.
+As a reminder, the eLR optical flow is computed from the interpolated $32\times32$ pixel eLR frames.
 Further, we subtract the mean of the stacked optical flows to compensate for global motion as suggested in \cite{simonyan2014two}.

 {\bf Source code:} More implementation details as well as source code are available on project web site \cite{code}.